-Theme Ride Thursday: International Drum Month
+Theme Ride Thursday: Power Your Ride with Percussion for International Drum Month

 Everyone has their favorite drummers.
 The most talented are indisputable: John Bonham of Led Zeppelin, Roger Taylor of Queen, Lars Ulrich of Metallica, Neil Peart (RIP) of Rush, Taylor Hawkins (RIP) of Foo Fighters, Phil Collins, Sheila E, Meg White, and many others.
 Some songs have an intriguing driving or tribal beat that makes you tap your fingers, sway your body, and nod your head; you feel compelled to get out on the dance floor.